-That’s just to name a few.
-I did a search on my site to see how many times I used maple syrup and it was a bunch.
-I don’t want to bore you with how many, but the above recipes are the highlights!
+But that’s just to name a few.
+Even more, I did a search on my site to see how many times I used maple syrup and it was a bunch.
+But I don’t want to bore you with how many, but the above recipes are the highlights!

-What is your favorite sweetener of choice?
-Leave me a comment as I love knowing these things!
+So, what is your favorite sweetener of choice?
+Certainly leave me a comment because I love knowing these things!

 The three mustards I used!
 I focused on Gulden’s because it is my favorite of the mustards.
 Also in the photo are the chicken, mushrooms, olive oil, garlic and my beloved maple syrup!

 First, I preheat the oven, grab my baking dish, dribble some olive oil over the bottom, and dump the mushrooms in the dish.

 Next, I put the chicken thighs on top of the mushrooms.
 I bought bone-in thighs this time because it’s been a while since I’ve eaten them that way.